To engage men and communities to take action to end violence against women.

-It has been 30 years since Men Stopping Violence began engaging men in the work of building safer communities for women and girls.
-In those 30 years, along with many other accomplishments, we have:
+It has been nearly 40 years since Men Stopping Violence began engaging men in the work of building safer communities for women and girls.
+In those 37 years, along with many other accomplishments, we have:

-- Successfully completed a 5 year evaluation project with the CDC to determine the impact of creating a coordinated community response to violence against women.
+- Successfully completed a five-year evaluation project with the CDC to determine the impact of creating a coordinated community response to violence against women.

 - Produced Because We Have Daughters®, a program of fun activities that teaches men how to create safety for their daughters and other girls.